R Programming Language

 - Data Manipulation

-- Implementing Documentation
+3. Implementing Documentation

 One must learn how to read the help section of a function, explore the sample examples, understand the use of various arguments and implement them.
 This is the best way to expand on the knowledge of the functions.

-- Learning Statistics, Algorithms and Business
+4. Learning Statistics, Algorithms, and Business

-- Create Projects
+5. Create Projects

 Lastly, one must create projects.
-If datasets are not provided to you by your company or client then you must take publicly available datasets pertaining to different domains and apply all the knowledge of Data Science – Data importing, manipulation, mining, visualization, modelling etc in R. This is the best way to gain confidence regarding the tool you are using.
+If datasets are not provided to you by your company or client then you must take publicly available datasets pertaining to different domains and apply all the knowledge of Data Science – Data importing, manipulation, mining, visualization, modeling, etc in R. This is the best way to gain confidence regarding the tool you are using.

-7. Frequently Asked Questions
+Frequently Asked Questions

 Q1.
 What is an R Programming Language used for?